 This program prepares professionals to be leaders in Instructional Technology in the classroom, district and beyond.
 Our students focus on integrating technology into the classroom and our graduates focus on bringing progressive change to Iowa and beyond.

-Complete the online interest form to the right in order to express your interest in joining an upcoming Instructional Technology MA cohort.
-The next cohort program is scheduled to begin Fall 2017.
-We will add you to our mailing list and send you program updates, including important application information.
+Please complete the online interest form to the right to express your interest in joining a future Instructional Technology MA cohort.
+We will send you program updates as they become available.

 Delivery of the program is contingent on a sufficient number of students being accepted into the program.